When ‘Perfect’ Is No Good at All

 Is your need for perfectionism affecting your productivity?

-Like a lot of people with attention deficit disorder (ADHD or ADD), I struggled with writing.
+Like a lot of people with attention deficit hyperactivity disorder (ADHD), I struggled with writing.
 The thought of having to write an endless series of brilliant, well articulated posts kept me from starting a blog for a long time.
 Perfectionism was my biggest obstacle.
 So I decided to do something about it.

 Obsessive traits can also be a reaction to ADHD.
 I’m certain that I was not obsessive as a child.
 I suffered a lot of humiliation from my ADHD symptoms and worked hard to overcome them.
 I might have gone a little overboard with my desire to get things right.

 In Too Perfect, authors Jeannette Dewyze and Allan Mallinger assert that perfectionism results from a need for control.
 They write:

 “A disproportionate need for control — and an overwhelming fear of the uncertainty that can exist in uncontrolled situations — can lead [one] to adopt paralyzingly rigid roles almost like armor against life’s uncertainties.”

 Can you see how perfectionism can become a defense against the chaos of impulsivity and weak executive functioning (memory, organization, planning skills, etc.) inherent with ADHD?

 - Become aware of the negative ways perfectionism affects you.
 A few of the problems the authors address in Too Perfect are procrastination, missed deadlines, pickiness, difficulty making decisions, avoiding commitments, lost opportunities, general dissatisfaction with life, guardedness in relationships, and constant worry and ruminations.